goyalpramod/goyalpramod.github.io/_blogs/demysitifying_diffusion_models.markdown

 ## Maths of Reverse diffusion process

+> **Note**: If you have made it this far, you should be immensely proud of yourself.
+It is not easy to make sense of all the mathematics that you have made sense of so far.
+Be proud because ML mathematics will only ever get sightlier more complex than this.
+This is the upper limit, which you have reached with your tenacity.

 ### Reverse diffusion process

 Now what we want to do is take a noisy image $x_t$ and get the original image $x_0$ from it.
 And to do that we need to do a reverse diffusion process.